pcaston/OpenPeerPower.github.io/source/_integrations/modbus.markdown

     pymodbus.client: debug
 ```

-and restart Home Assistant, reproduce the problem, and include the log in the issue.
+and restart Open Peer Power, reproduce the problem, and include the log in the issue.

 ## Building on top of Modbus